 Don’t Drink and Drive

 DWIs are serious business.
-Even a first offense can carry a fine of $1000 and jail time.
-More to the point, a DWI conviction can have lasting effects on your ability to find employment, among other serious consequences.
-But, a great lawyer such as Danny Russell of The Russell Law Firm will fight on your behalf to make sure your case is fairly and competently represented.
+Even a first offense can carry a fine of $1,000 and jail time.
+More to the point, a DWI conviction can have lasting effects on your ability to find employment, obtain or hold on to a commercial drivers’ license, and other serious consequences.
+The Russell Law Firm will fight on your behalf to make sure you get the legal defense you deserve.